-- 1) the parent-employee dies; - 2) the parent-employee's hours of employment with the County are reduced; - 3) the parent-employee's employment with the County ends for any reason other than gross misconduct on his or her part; - 4) the parents become divorced or legally separated, or receive an annulment; or - 5) a child ceases to be a "dependent child" under the terms of the plan.
+- 1) the parent-employee dies; - 2) the parent-employee's hours of employment with the County are reduced; - 3) the parent-employee's employment with the County ends for any reason other than gross misconduct on his or her part; - the parents become divorced, legally separated, receive an annulment, or terminated domestic partnership; or. - 5) a child ceases to be a "dependent child" under the terms of the plan.